Kong/developer.konghq.com/app/_tutorials/learn-terraform.md

   a: asdf

 faqs:
-  - q: `terraform init` fails with an error like `Failed to authenticate`.
+  - q: "`terraform init` fails with an error like `Failed to authenticate`."
-    a: Double-check your kong_admin_url and token values in main.tf.
-Ensure there are no typos and that the token is valid.
+    a: "Double-check your `kong_admin_url` and token values in `main.tf`.
+Ensure there arn't typos and that the token is valid."
   - q:
     a: